-We all want our kids to be physically active and to enjoy their playtime.
-And, we also want to keep them safe — but accidents may happen in spite of our best efforts to prevent them.
-Fall-related injuries are a leading reason for treatment in the Emergency Department at Children’s Hospital at Erlanger.
+We all want our kids to be physically active and to enjoy their playtime while still being safe.
+According to the CDC, falls are the leading cause of non-fatal injuries for all children ages 0 to 19.
+This statistic holds true to our data here at Children’s Hospital at Erlanger; Fall-related injuries are a leading reason for treatment in the emergency department at Children’s Hospital at Erlanger.

 When should you seek medical attention for a child who is injured from a fall?

 Follow these general guidelines: